martinbreuss/BreussLabPublic/CREPE/README.md

     python CREPE_v1.02.py clinvar10_demo.csv hg38.fa test_crepe test_crepe10

-The final output file with the list of primers starts with the prefix: FINAL_OUTPUT_FILE_projID.
+The final output file with the list of primers is called: FINAL_OUTPUT_FILE_projID (FINAL_OUTPUT_FILE_test_crepe10).
 We are working to clean up the output intermediary files.
-(02/25/2025)
+(03/26/2025)

+The final output file with all identified off-targets that passed filtering is called: ALL_OFFTARGETS_FOUND_for_projID (ALL_OFFTARGETS_FOUND_for_test_crepe10).
+Note that this file also contains the on-target primer pair.
+It's easiest to filter this file to find the off-targets found for specific primers instead of reading the file as a whole.

 Below is a sample output from the provided demo file